 Mr. Trinh Ngoc Khanh, chairman of Agribank

 Vietnam Bank for Agriculture and Rural Development (Agribank) is the only 100% state-owned commercial bank in Vietnam.
 Throughout its development, Agribank has always been the largest bank in Vietnam in terms of total assets, operating network and customer base.
 The bank’s market share includes 16% of the total funding sources and outstanding loans that make up Vietnam’s banking system as a whole.

-In 2015, Agribank possessed total assets of VND 762 trillion (USD 36 billion), a broad operating network of 2,252 branches and transaction offices across the country (covering 63 provinces and cities) and nearly 40,000 staff.
+As of 31 December 2015, Agribank possessed total assets of VND 833 trillion, a broad operating network of 2,300 branches and transaction offices across the country (covering 63 provinces and cities) and nearly 40,000 staff.
 Agribank’s customers include 10 million house-holds, individuals and 30,000 enterprises.

 Agribank has a stable structure of liabilities comprising 80% of Vietnam’s public mobilization, which is invested in the country’s programmes and agricultural development priorities.
 These include the lending programmes for the food industry, aquaculture, coffee, husbandry, rubber, pepper and cashew planting, the national targeted programme for New Rural Development, the supporting programmes to lessen the loss of agricultural production, the lending programme for social housing, the pilot lending to association models in the agricultural value chain from production to consumption and the models of hi-tech application to agricultural production.